MercersKitchen/Music-Player-github.io/README.md

 This repository presumes the use of Artificial Intelligence like Co-Pilot.
 Programs can be opened with Processing-Java or VS-Code with Co-Pilot included through GitHub.

-To an expereinced programmer, teaching students to read and write code is like making a program utlimately inefficient first.
+To an expereinced programmer,
+- teaching students to read and write code is like making a program utlimately inefficient first.
 Currently, students' idiosyncratic mistakes cannot be replicated by Artificial intelligence.
-A teacher knows these
+A teacher knows these.
+- Weakly formatted and Stronly formatted languages are known and "Spelling Counts".
+Not to someone curious.
+A teacher reengages this curiousity.

 ---